harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > That's the basic message I'm telling you here.
 >
-> I also have a teenage daughter, though.
+> I also have a teenage daughter though.
 >
-> Oh, I can sense the excitement about this right now.
+> I can sense the excitement about this right now.
 >
-> And the thing about having a teenage daughter is even...
+> And the thing about having a teenage daughter is,
 >
-> Because with a son, I kind of get where he's coming from,
+> because with a son I kind of get where he's coming from,
 >
 > but with a teenage daughter,
 >
-> I'm constantly being confronted with situations
+> I am constantly being confronted with situations
 >
 > I was wholly unprepared for.
 >
-> Like, recently, I came back from work,
+> Recently, I came back from work.
 >
 > I went into the bathroom,
 >
-> and, oh, my God, it looked like a crime scene in there.
+> and oh my God, it looked like a crime scene in there.
 >
-> There was, like, a bloody handprint in the mirror,
+> There was like a bloody handprint in the mirror,
 >
 > drops of blood in the sink,
 >
-> and all blood on the floor,
+> all blood on the floor,
 >
 > and the toilet looked like something from a horror movie.
 >
 > And then I heard a screaming,
 >
-> and I looked around...
+> and I looked around,
 >
-> and I realized the screaming was coming from him.
+> and I realized the screaming was coming from me.
 >
 > At that moment, my daughter showed up and said,
 >
-> "Hey, Dad, I got my period."
+> "Hey Dad, I got my period."
 >
 > So after cleaning up my daughter's menstrual blood,
 >